reactive/data-client/docs/guides/network-transform.md

 // We can now extend CamelResource instead of Resource to build
 // all of our classes.
-class CamelResource extends Resource {
+abstract class CamelResource extends Resource {
   static async fetch<T extends typeof Resource>(
     this: T,
     method: Method = 'get',